 Can you do it?

-Yes, you can count cards in online blackjack, but this isn’t going to be as easy as you think.
+Is it hard to count cards in online blackjack?
+Yes, it really is.
 Just because the dealer can’t see where your eyes are going doesn’t mean that there is a timer in place for you to make your next move.
 In online blackjack there are buttons you need to press in order to advance the game, taking too long can cost you the hand, trust us on this one.

 We would recommend that if you are going to try counting cards in live versions of online blackjack, that you do it sparingly unless you are incredibly gifted at counting cards.
 Various veteran blackjack players use these sorts of online games as practice areas where they can hone their skills with little to no worries at all.